OliverM/lonelyplanet/README.md

 ## Installation

 This Clojure project runs on the JVM, so a recent Java installation is required.
 Visit [java.com/download](https://java.com/en/download/) to install one if there's not one installed.
-Then [download the compiled binary](https://github.com/OliverM/lonelyplanet/blob/master/bin/lonely), called `lonely` into the directory of your choice.
+Then [download the compiled binary](https://github.com/OliverM/lonelyplanet/releases/download/1.0/lonely)
+(called `lonely`), into the directory of your choice.

 Compiling the binary or running the tests is best done under Leiningen (Clojure's default project management tool).
 If Leiningen isn't installed, install it via [the instructions at leiningen.org](http://leiningen.org/).
 Then clone the